 A single-second delay can cause a massive drop in conversions and sales.

 That’s why having the server power behind your web page is crucial.
 For this InterServer review, I ran three separate benchmark tests to get the average response and fully loaded time of my basic WordPress site.

 On top of that, I tested it with Load Impact, to make sure the backend handles traffic well.

-The frontend speed tests were, hands down, the fastest times I have seen to this day.
-TTFB stays constantly, over time and across testing platforms, below 0.20 seconds, while the time necessary the page to load fully is merely 0.72 seconds, which is insanely fast.
+The front-end speed tests were lightning fast – only HostPapa recorded slightly better results among the shared hosting providers.
+TTFB stays constantly, over time and across testing platforms, below 0.20 seconds, while the time necessary for the page to load fully is merely 0.72 seconds, which is insanely fast.